ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

 #.
 If you haven't made any changes to the code-base after the :ref:`generation of the Vitis workspace <genvitis>`, the building will lead to errors depicted below.

    * Whenever you made changes to the codebase and the building leads to errors, they have to be fixed, otherwise the UltraZohm can **not** be flashed properly.
-This is because the errors stop compiler from compiling the entire workspace.
+This is because the errors stop the compiler from compiling the entire workspace.
    * Whilst Warnings do not prohibit the UltraZohm from working, they should be fixed nonetheless.

    ..  _workspace_error: